 What’s the first thing you would advise a company looking to create a more inclusive workplace culture to do?

 However, there are two steps you may wish to take to support you to create a more inclusive workplace.
-The first is to take a stock-check of what inclusion currently looks like in your organization.
-From checking the language that is used within policies, to reviewing the inclusivity of induction training, and from scrutinizing each step of service-user delivery, to breaking down the steps of your procurement systems – it is important to develop an understanding of work that is currently being done to foster an inclusive workplace culture in your organization.
+The first is to take a stock-check of what inclusion currently looks like in your organisation.
+From checking the language that is used within policies, to reviewing the inclusivity of induction training, and from scrutinising each step of service-user delivery, to breaking down the steps of your procurement systems – it is important to develop an understanding of work that is currently being done to foster an inclusive workplace culture in your organisation.
 From here, you will be in a stronger position to prioritise which areas of your workplace should be altered to be more inclusive.

 The second step I would recommend when thinking about creating a more inclusive workplace is listening to what your employees want and need.
 Whether through a formal consultation process, a pulse check-in, a staff satisfaction survey, or through network group engagement.
-It’s essential that the very staff who make up your organization can have a say in how they could feel more included.
+It’s essential that the very staff who make up your organisation can have a say in how they could feel more included.

 In your experience, what are the most common challenges companies come across when they attempt to make their working environment a place where every employee can thrive?

 NC: Not being able to be authentic around colleagues can have a disastrous effect on people’s well-being and confidence.
 But we also know that when people can be themselves at work, they blossom.
-Achieving this kind of working environment where employees can thrive presents different challenges for all organizations.
+Achieving this kind of working environment where employees can thrive presents different challenges for all organisations.

 Overhauling workplace systems that preclude employees from thriving is not something that can be achieved overnight, nor with great ease.
 Companies must genuinely and confidently commit to putting in the work and resources to create workplaces where all employees can thrive.
-Within this, organizations come up against time pressures, competing demands, lack of resources, lack of knowledge and much more.
+Within this, organisations come up against time pressures, competing demands, lack of resources, lack of knowledge and much more.